This topic describes the billing methods and billable items of Function Compute, and provides billing examples.

 - Memory: 1 million GB-seconds

-- The trial quota does not cover GPU usage and outbound Internet traffic.
-If you do not purchase resource plans, you are charged for the GPU usage and outbound Internet traffic based on the pay-as-you-go billing method.
-The disk usage that exceeds 512 MB is also billed on the pay-as-you-go basis.
+- The trial quota cannot be used to offset the fees of outbound Internet traffic and disk usage.
+If you do not purchase resource plans, the disk usage exceeding 512 MB and the outbound Internet traffic are billed on the pay-as-you-go basis.

 Function Compute provides the following types of resource plans: vCPU resource plans, memory resource plans, GPU resource plans, function invocation plans, and outbound Internet data transfer plans.
 You can use these resource plans to offset fees of the corresponding billable item.
 For more information, see Billable items.
 If your resource plan has a remaining quota, the resource plan is preferentially used to offset the fees for resource usage.
 After the quota in your resource plan is exhausted, the pay-as-you-go billing method is used for the resources that cannot be offset.